alexandrejacarvalho/patex-crypto-bot/README.md

 ## Configuration

-Change the variables in the configuration file to your.
+Change the variables in the configuration file.
 ```
 system/config/development.py
 ```